 Even if an animal or fowl is of a permitted species, it will not be acceptable under Jewish law unless it is slaughtered in accordance with Jewish law.
 An animal that died of natural causes or was killed by other means may not be eaten.

-Once meat has been properly slaughtered, it must undergo a process known as kashering in order to drain it of blood, which the Torah prohibits for consumption.
+Once meat has been properly slaughtered, it must undergo a process known as kashering in order to drain it of blood, which the Torah prohibits for human consumption.
 This entails soaking and salting or salting and broiling the meat.
 Liver may only be kashered by the broiling method, because it contains so much blood and many complex blood vessels.
 The kashering process must be completed with 72 hours after slaughtering and before the meat is frozen or ground.
-Most kosher butchers and all kosher frozen food vendors take care of this process as well.
+Most kosher butchers and all kosher frozen food vendors handle this process as well.

 3. Separation of meat and dairy